Ezekiel Johnson (1773-1848) and Julia Hills (1783-1853)

 Yet the happy scenes linger; I dream of them yet;

-The home of my boyhood I‘ll never forget.9
+The home of my boyhood I‘ll never forget.15

-Julia wrote the following letter to her sister Diadamia Forbush from Pomfret on 21 July 1831.
-It reads:
+Julia again wrote to her sister Diadamia Forbush from Pomfret on 21 July 1831:

 My dear Sister: How long a time it is since I received a line from you, and how much longer since I saw you?
 I have waited long for a letter, but getting none, I improve this opportunity of informing you that myself and family (those about home) are as well as has been usual for us to be for some time and I do really hope that this may find you enjoying the best of earthly blessings, health [...]
 Mr. Johnson is now gone to Ohio.
 Joel and family have removed to that state, in Loraine County, Amhurst Township.
 David is with them.
 It‘s about two months since I heard from them.
 Mr. Johnson and Seth went last fall to Cincinnati and Newport and spent the winter at or near those places.
 Seth taught school.
 They found sisters, Nancy and Rhoda with their families well and left them so.
 I think I wrote to you that my family consists of fifteen children, two married, Joel and Delcena, both have two children and each have lost one, the rest as I said, generally live at home.
 Nancy had the misfortune last August to be thrown from a horse which dislocated or broke her hip.
 She will probably have to use crutches as long as she lives.
 For the most of the time, she is able to sew, paint, etc. We are in rather low circumstances as it respects the good things of this world, but through the good providence of God, we have a comfortable living, and knowing that we need but little here below nor want that little long as we endeavor to be content with such things as we have and give thanks to the giver and seek that durable riches and righteousness which shall never fail.
 Dear sister, how oft have I wished that you and I were so situated that we might often see each other and speak to each other of the things most interesting and dear to us, and of our trials and cares and mutually share in each other‘s joys and sorrows, etc. But since we are separated let us be thankful for the mercies that we do enjoy and ever bear in mind that this earth is not our abiding place, and let us seek earnestly for one to come, one whose builder and maker is God.
 That we may soon meet again where parting and separation shall be known no more forever— this is my prayer.
 Oh, my sister, do not put off writing as you have done, but write soon and inform me of your present circumstances and situation, and of your future prospects and hopes.
 I very much want to know how you get along with your family and whatever else would be interesting to us respecting your situation and prospects, etc. And also what are your views of futurity and how you get along in your mind, etc. I want you should write what information you have respecting Aunt Woodward and the family; where is Almera and family?
 And tell me about Mr. Roberts, and my cousins and friends in that country.
 Give my love and best wishes to them all and accept the same yourself as well as the love and respect of all my children who are at home.
 Remember Enoch, Polly and Chloe and inform me of them and their families.
 Now my dear sister, I must draw to a close by requesting an interest in your prayers and by subscribing myself as ever your affectionate sister-in-haste.